The History of Translation

 Early Translations

-When it comes to the history of translation, historians cannot pinpoint when translation exactly began other than they predict it’s over 2,000 years ago.
-One of the more popular theories was that the first translation started with “The Epic of Gilgamesh,” a poem written in Sumerian then translated into different Asian languages.
+When it comes to the history of translation, historians cannot pinpoint when it began exactly other than to predict that it began over 2,000 years ago.
+One of the more popular theories was that the first translation started with “The Epic of Gilgamesh,” a poem written in Sumerian and then translated into different Asian languages.
 The most significant translation history known today is the translation of the Bible into almost every language known to man.

 Modernizing Translation

 Languages were being documented through written texts, but it was the printing press that largely impacted the history of translation.
-With the printing press producing books faster and more accurately, reading and literacy also increased and so did the need for translation.
-During the industrial revolution, machines that could mass produce text made it easier for businesses to enter the foreign market.
-This created a demand for translation services to assist with trades, banking, education and many other outlets.
+With the printing press producing books faster and more accurately, reading and literacy increased, and so did the need for translation.
+During the Industrial Revolution, machines that could mass produce text made it easier for businesses to enter the foreign market.
+This created a demand for translation services to assist with trades, banking, education, and many other outlets.

-Fast forward to the 20th century where a new discipline was called “Translation Discipline.”
+Fast forward to the 20th century, when a new discipline was called “Translation Discipline.”
 This was also the start of translation becoming a part of academic institutions that can be studied.
 A paper written in 1972 by James S. Holmes, a poet and translator, called “The Name and Nature of Translation Studies” became the foundation of the new discipline.
-As this practice grew, the ability to translate languages became an international phenomena.
-Conference interpreting, also known as conference translation, is translation of one language to another in real time.
-This has now become the norm in all types of translations such as legal translation, political, medical, business, education, finance, tourism and so much more.
+As this practice grew, the ability to translate languages became an international phenomenon.
+Conference interpreting, or conference translation, is a translation of one language to another in real-time.
+This has become the norm in all translations, such as legal translation, political, medical, business, education, finance, tourism, and so much more.

 Future of Translation

-Remote Simultaneous Interpretation (RSI) is a newer technology in the translation industry and it is done through a cloud-based platform.
-This type of translation service eliminates the need to have translators on-site and is a cost-effective solution to in-person simultaneous interpretation services.
+Remote Simultaneous Interpretation (RSI) is a newer technology in the translation industry.
+It is done through a cloud-based platform.
+This translation service eliminates the need for translators on-site and is a cost-effective solution to in-person simultaneous interpretation services.

-With the rise in social media platforms, smart devices and communication apps, the art of translation will continue to evolve and connect more and more people to each other.
+With the rise of social media platforms, smart devices, and communication apps, the art of translation will continue to evolve and connect more people to each other.
 Atlas Language Services can help with your conference interpretation, legal translation, RSI, and translation equipment rental needs.
 Contact us today to learn more!